songlab-cal/CherryML/README.md

 ![Cover](docs/_static/cover.jpeg)

+This package implements the methods - and allows easily reproducing the results - from the following two papers:

+> Prillo, S., Deng, Y., Boyeau, P., Li, X., Chen, P.-Y., Song, Y.S.
+(2023) CherryML: Scalable maximum likelihood estimation of phylogenetic models.
+Nature Methods, in press.

+> Prillo, S., Wu, W., Song, Y.S.
+(2024) Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction.
+NeurIPS.

-This package implements the CherryML method as applied to:
+Firstly, as pertains to our paper `CherryML: Scalable maximum likelihood estimation of phylogenetic models`, this package implements the CherryML method as applied to:
 1. The classical LG model of amino acid evolution with site rate variation [Le and Gascuel 2008] (involving a $20 \times 20$ rate matrix), as well as
 2. A model of co-evolution at protein contact sites (involving a $400 \times 400$ rate matrix).